 Is Pore Size Genetic?

-In my practice, I do get a good number of patients who express a genuine concern of improving "skin pores." #poreless #glassskin.
+We do get a good number of patients who express a genuine concern of improving "skin pores." #poreless #glassskin.

 Simply put, our so-called "skin pores" are actually small openings of hair follicles and sweat glands that are mostly visible to the naked eye.